 - Tender processes and advice on public procurement nationally and internationally;

 - Website terms and conditions relating to supply and use of the website.

-The commercial team has been busy reviewing an increasing number of contracts, including referrals of larger contracts from UK-based in-house legal teams.
+The commercial team reviews an increasing number of contracts, including referrals of larger contracts from UK-based in-house legal teams.
 To name a few, we regularly assist Cummins Limited (UK subsidiary of Cummins Inc), Renault and Choice Hotels.